Can B2B SaaS help centers become GEO growth channels instead of cost centers?

 RAG systems utilize knowledge bases, FAQs, and troubleshooting guides to automate customer support tasks.
 The utility of these RAG systems is directly tied to the quality and currency of the support documentation.

-3. Technical Optimization Strategies
+3. Structural and Technical Optimization for GEO

 | Optimization Focus | Strategic Action | Citation Rationale |